kounsaiswaroop/Weather-App-For-Desktop/README.md

    curl wttr.in/yourcityname
    pause

-@echo off: hides command details in the terminal.
+`@echo off`: hides command details in the terminal.
-curl wttr.in/yourcityname: fetches the current weather for your city.
+`curl wttr.in/yourcityname`: fetches the current weather for your city.
-pause: keeps the terminal window open to view the weather details.
+`pause`: keeps the terminal window open to view the weather details.

 Save the file as `weather.bat` on your desktop.